Whoop+ fitness smartwatch

 OVERVIEW

-Designed for fitness enthusiasts and individuals prioritizing health and recovery, this interface concept extends the Whoop app’s ecosystem into a seamless wearable experience.
+Created for fitness enthusiasts and individuals who prioritize health and recovery, this concept explores how the WHOOP app’s data-rich experience could evolve into a seamless interface for the wrist-based companion.

 TEAM